 The Exchange monitors the amount of revenue collected from the ORF to ensure that it, in combination with other regulatory fees and fines, does not exceed regulatory costs.
-In determining whether an expense is considered a regulatory cost, the Exchange reviews all costs and makes determinations if there is a nexus between the expense and a clearing account in the customer range, therefore there is a regulatory nexus between NOM and the transaction.
-If Broker A was not a NOM Participant, then no ORF should be assessed and collected because there is no nexus; the transaction did not execute on NOM nor was it cleared by a NOM Participant.
+In determining whether an expense is considered a regulatory cost, the Exchange reviews all costs and makes determinations if there is a nexus between the expense and a regulatory function.

-regulatory function.
 The Exchange notes that fines collected by the Exchange in connection with a disciplinary matter offset ORF.

-Revenue generated from ORF, when combined with all of the Exchange's other regulatory fees and fines, is designed to recover a material portion of the regulatory costs to the Exchange of the supervision and regulation of member customer options business including performing routine surveillances, investigations, examinations, financial monitoring, and policy, rulemaking, interpretive, and enforcement activities.
+Revenue generated from ORF, when combined with all of the Exchange's other regulatory fees and fines, is designed to recover a material portion of the regulatory costs to the Exchange of the supervision and regulation of member8 and member organization customer options business including performing routine surveillances, investigations, examinations, financial monitoring, and policy, rulemaking, interpretive, and enforcement activities.
 Regulatory costs include direct regulatory expenses and certain indirect expenses in support of the regulatory function.
-The direct expenses include in-house and third-party service provider costs to support the day to day regulatory work such as surveillances, investigations and examinations.
-The indirect expenses include support from such areas as Office of the General Counsel, technology, and internal audit.
-Indirect expenses are estimated to be approximately 42% of the total regulatory costs for 2021.
-Thus, direct expenses are estimated to be approximately 58% of total regulatory costs for 2021.
+The direct expenses include inhouse and third-party service provider costs to support the day to day regulatory work